 Wholesale prices are forecast to decline especially during daylight hours

-The flat minimum feed-in tariff for 2025-26 is lower than that for 2024-25 due to lower daytime wholesale electricity prices.
+The flat minimum feed-in tariff for 2025-26 is lower than that for 2024-25 mainly due to lower daytime wholesale electricity prices.

 The increased number of households with roof-top solar has reduced demand and increased supply.
 This drives down the wholesale electricity prices especially during daylight hours when most solar exports are occurring.